-Céline Chuang (she/her) is an interdisciplinary writer, designer, educator and facilitator interested in the entanglements of presence and locality, race, space, and memory, theory and theology.
-Her nonfiction has appeared in places like GUTS, The Funambulist, and The Waking (Ruminate), and her writing featured in two anthologies: Currents (Ricepaper Magazine) and Unsettling the Word: Biblical Experiments in Decolonization (Commonword/Orbis).
-She is fascinated by the unearthing (or perhaps re-earthing) of hidden tellings and knowledges, the narratives crawling round the hem of history or banished from the centre of power.
-Her writing explores movement, wonder, ecology, mysticism, lineage, and the poetics and politics of place, especially related to gentrification and displacement, decolonization, diaspora, and Chinatown(s).
+Céline Chuang (she/her) is an interdisciplinary writer, designer, educator and facilitator whose work engages memory and lineage, theory and theology, diaspora, and de/anti-colonial spaciality.
+Her nonfiction has appeared in places like GUTS, The Funambulist, and The Waking (Ruminate).
+She has written for broadsheets for The Blackwood Gallery (“what the river reveals: remembering like the water”) and Or Gallery (forthcoming), and been featured in three anthologies: Currents (Ricepaper Magazine), Unsettling the Word: Biblical Experiments in Decolonization (Commonword/Orbis), and A Liturgy for All Bodies (forthcoming, Cyclical Publishing, ed Kimmothy Cole).
+She is fascinated by the unearthing—or perhaps re-earthing—of hidden tellings and knowledges, the narratives crawling round the hem of history or banished from the centre of power.

-In her art-making and illustration work, Céline iterates on food, collage, and plant wisdom, and explores notions of the sacred, visionary, and regenerative.
-She is an emerging graphic recorder and graphic facilitator, currently working as an associate with Co: Culture Collective.
+In her art-making and illustration work, Céline explores notions of the sacred, visionary, and regenerative, especially through plants and food.
+She has worked as an associate with anti-racism consultancy company Co: Culture Collective and nonprofit Flavours of Hope and currently sits on the Board for Geez Magazine.
 Along with Maria Mulder and Trixie Ling, she hosts Resetting The Table, a podcast that broadcasts BIPOC brilliance and seeks expansive conversation and liberatory faith praxis.
-She has performed poetry in churches, bars, cafes, and seminaries, and blogs in the same vein (prophetic, anarchist, liturgical) at holyspit.blog.
+She has performed poetry in churches, bars, cafes, and seminaries, and occasionally blogs in the same vein (prophetic, anarchist, liturgical) at holyspit.blog.